BAbate/Crowdfunding-Scraping-/README.md

 Note: New projects are projects that are ongoing and their end date has not yet passed.
-The html content of the old project differs a lot from the New Projects--that's I have included two main codes.
+The html content of the old project differs a lot from the New Projects--that's why I have included two main codes.